Joel-HsienChi/PointRobotUi/Developer_Manual.md

 7. All the format relating information can be founded in Readme.md

+8. `/UI_Folder` includes all the .ui files that were used in this program, if there's any need to edit the ui, please open the .ui file in designer.

-8. `Logger.py` is a helper class that can easily generate a logger object for logging purpose, and manual regarding it is locate at end of this document.
+9. `Logger.py` is a helper class that can easily generate a logger object for logging purpose, and manual regarding it is locate at end of this document.

-9. `User.py` and `Plate.py` are object classes that contains necessary properties.
+10. `User.py` and `Plate.py` are object classes that contains necessary properties.

-10. `helper_function.py` and `MySQL_function.py` are function classes.
+11. `helper_function.py` and `MySQL_function.py` are function classes.

 ## UI_MySQL.py file contains four Ui classes and six function classes: